dupuy/reliabot/README.md

    and

-3. installed the Git hooks for your repository,
+3. install the Git hooks for your repository,

 add the following to the `repos` entry in `.pre‑commit‑config.yaml` ([Installing with RE2][10] explains the motivation for the